OgShadoww/Atom/README.md

     1. Finish viewing mode:
         - Saving your x cordinate even after zero lines (Done)
         - Fully working scrolling in y  (Done)
+        - Scale of terminal sizes to the maximum width of the line or creating x scroll or smart wrap system
     2. Creating line number in bottom and name of the file
     3. Create main menu if run atom without file path
     4. Inserting mode